 Anecdotal evidence says that peppermint oil is excellent at opening the airways that are blocked by mucous.
 That’s because it contains menthol, and animal studies prove that peppermint oil can reduce inflammation.

 This oil is put into everything from shampoos to soaps, because it has so many good properties.
-It is both anti-microbial and anti-inflammatory, and it can soothe your skin when you feel irritated all over.
+It is both anti-microbial and anti-inflammatory, and it can soothe your skin when you feel irritated all over—especially the skin under your nose which may be raw from blowing.

 Should You Sweat Out a Fever In the Tub?